Bayesian Joint Chance Constrained Optimization: Approximations and Statistical Consistency: Conclusion

 \section{Conclusion}

 Models of data-driven stochastic optimization have been the subject of a growing body of literature.
 This paper contributes to this by introducing a Bayesian formulation of a data-driven chance constrained optimization problem.
 The primary impediment to practical implementation is the computation of the posterior distribution, which must in almost all circumstances be approximated.
 This paper advocates for a variational Bayesian (VB) approach to approximate the posterior, both for computational reasons and for ensuring the solution set is convex-feasible (modulo regularity).
 VB necessarily introduces bias into the estimated posterior expected costs and chance constraints.
 However, this paper also rigorously proves asymptotic consistency (in a frequentist sense) and a rate of convergence of the feasible sets and value to those of a `true' constrained optimization problem.
+Moreover, in this work, we only addressed the statistical question, which is agnostic to the algorithm used to compute the global VB approximator.
+Studying the quality of the local VB approximation computed by solving the non-convex ELBO objective together with the subsequent solution of the (VBJCCP) is an interesting future research direction.